If you're like me, you believe that self-defense is a natural-born right.

-I couldn’t get advertisers because I didn’t have many subscribers.
-I couldn’t get subscribers because I was competing directly against other gun magazines.
-I needed to figure out a way to raise more money, position myself differently or preferably BOTH!
+We couldn’t get advertisers because we didn’t have many subscribers.
+We couldn’t get subscribers because we were competing directly against other gun magazines.
+We needed to figure out a way to raise more money, position ourselves differently ... or BOTH!

 I can still remember when I hit rock bottom.

-I was sitting on the steps of our new house (whose equity was 100% on the line!) and my feet were resting on the gravel because we couldn’t afford to put in a driveway.
+I was sitting on the steps of our new house (whose equity was 100 percent on the line!), and my feet were resting on the gravel because we couldn’t afford to put in a driveway.

-It was about 12:30am and my wife and children were asleep.
+It was about 12:30 a.m., and Tonnie and the kids were asleep.

 I was scared.